Skip to main content

 The Two-Stage RV Water Strategy

 Install a sediment pre-filter inline on your water hookup hose to protect your entire RV plumbing system.
 Then use a countertop RO system at the kitchen for drinking water.
-This two-stage approach costs under $350 total and provides the same water quality you would get from an expensive whole-house system in a stick-built home.
+This two-stage approach is surprisingly affordable and provides the same water quality you would get from an expensive whole-house system in a stick-built home.
 The sediment filter protects your investment; the RO system protects your health.

 Top Picks for RV and Van Life